Skip to content

 Key takeaways

-• Black windows + Hardie is dominant modern California direction
+• Black windows on Hardie is the dominant modern California direction — best on modern farmhouse, contemporary, and modern ranch.

-• Fiberglass is the right frame material for black
+• Fiberglass is the right frame material for black: dimensionally stable and fade-resistant in heat.

 FAQ